ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 creative and research oriented development and later transitioned to also using Lisp languages in production.

-### [](#leanpub-auto-i-hated-the-waterfall-method-in-the-1970s-but-learned-to-love-a-bottom-up-programming-style){.anchor-link}I Hated the Waterfall Method in the 1970s but Learned to Love a Bottom-Up Programming Style {#leanpub-auto-i-hated-the-waterfall-method-in-the-1970s-but-learned-to-love-a-bottom-up-programming-style}
+### I Hated the Waterfall Method in the 1970s but Learned to Love a Bottom-Up Programming Style

 I graduated UCSB in the mid 1970s with a degree in Physics and took a job as a scientific programmer in the 100% employee owned company SAIC.